twoojoo/ttask/README.md

 #### Array operators

-> for array operators, the generic type refers to the type of the elements of the array
+**note**: for array operators, the generic type refers to the type of the elements of the array

 ```go
 func MapArray[T, R any](cb func(x T) R)